 The potential impact of Covid-19 is highly unclear, with respect to both health and economic consequences.
-The number of reported Covid-19 cases in the ESA5 countries still relatively small.
+The number of reported Covid-19 cases in the ESA5 countries is still relatively small.
 However, it is very difficult to estimate potential health risks for the population.
 In addition, the economic prospects in ESA5 as of July 2020 are unfavourable, as Table 1 illustrates.
 The IMF measures vulnerability in five economic fields and health system; four of these issues are particularly relevant for the ESA5 countries.
 Zimbabwe has a low vulnerability; Comoros, Madagascar and Seychelles show a mixed picture.
 The vulnerability with respect to trade linkages, tourism dependencies and integration into financial markets is particularly high in Mauritius.
-The financial vulnerability is additionally increasing since the EU has decided to overhaul its policy against money laundering and included Mauritius in the list of high risk third countries.
-In comparison to the Regional Economic Outlook of April 2020, the IMF has even reduced its growth prediction for Africa, as the bottom row of Table 1 shows.

-&lt;sup>4 For more detailed information about the ESA5 countries, see Annexes IV, V and VI.
+4 For more detailed information about the ESA5 countries, see Annexes IV, V and VI.

-&lt;sup>5 For more information see Munzinger-Länderberichte on the five ESA-countries; www.munzinger.de.
+5 For more information see Munzinger-Länderberichte on the five ESA-countries; www.munzinger.de.